guenchi/loko/Documentation/builtins.md

 the standard library that should be considered, such as flushing of ports to prevent duplicated output.

+### Procedure: (bytevector-address *bytevector*)

+Get the linear address of the first byte of *bytevector*, which is guaranteed to have an alignment of eight bytes.
+The linear address is not the same as the physical address.

+Note that a moving garbage collector is used for normally allocated bytevectors (created with `make-bytevector`).
+There is no way to ensure that they do not move during GC.

+Returns a fixnum.

 ### Procedure: (get-mem-u8 *addr*)
 ### Procedure: (get-mem-u16 *addr*)
 ### Procedure: (get-mem-u32 *addr*)